Future Proof Your Law Firm With Legal Tech Audits

 Once completed, use this information to categorize your existing technology.
 Although you may find other categories helpful, we suggest you start with Keep, Review, and Retire

 Review: Anywhere you have multiple pieces of software performing the same job, you’ll want to review at least one of these applications.
 These may be the low-hanging fruit.
-More importantly, however, software that has been giving you and your team problems over the last quarter should probably be marked as Review.
+More importantly, software that has been giving you and your team problems over the last quarter should be marked as Review.

 This may be the project your Tech Leader takes on in the current quarter.

-The preceding portion of the tech audit really only takes care of the immediate circumstances of your technology.
+The preceding portion of the legal tech audit really only takes care of the immediate circumstances of your technology.
 It communicates your current status but doesn’t address where you are going.
 For this, you’ll need to track your future state.